niklasHagner/mma-rankings/README.md

 * `python ./scripts/scrapeEventsToJson.py` ( if necessary install `pip3 install requests bs4` ) - this adds a list of links to `futureEventsPythonScraped.json` and `pastEventsPythonScraped.json`

-* `node ./scripts/updateFightersFromPastEvents.js` will add fighter files to `/data` folder and scrape the links in `futureEventsPythonScraped.json`
+* `node ./scripts/updateFightersFromPastEvents.js` will add fighter files to `/data` folder and scrape the links in `futureEventsPythonScraped.json`.
+Then set `CRAWL_FUTURE_EVENTS=true` in development.json and run the project once to save `events.json`